g-omarsdottir/shaping-sustainable-surf/README.md

 Relationships between the model fields are indicated with relationship lines on the ERD.

+Each ERD represents an individual Django app.
+Relationships between models in different apps are indicated on the ERD if applicable.

 **Model-Based Design:** The principles of separation of concerns are adhered to by employing distinct Django models for each key system component (see ERD).
 This promotes code clarity, maintainability, and scalability.

 **Relational Data Modeling:** The ERD effectively visualizes the relationships between models and model fields, fostering the construction of streamlined and efficient database queries utilizing primary keys.